Senior Leadership Team

 Miss Green completed her undergraduate studies in Physical Education in 2004, achieving a First Class honours degree from Sheffield Hallam University.
 Passionate about health and fitness, she has extensive expertise in the sport and leisure industry, notably as a fitness instructor and a coach specializing in gymnastics and trampolining.
 An artistic gymnast herself for over 14 years, Miss Green competed at local, regional and national levels in both individual and team events.
-She represented the East Midlands on numerous occasions and was once ranked second nationally!
+She represented the East Midlands on numerous occasions and was once ranked second nationally.
 She continues to be a keen sportswoman, playing competitive netball in a range of local leagues and is eager to lead the school’s Physical Education department and contribute to the extra-curricular offer.

-Mr Adam Brown - Head of Mathematics & Head of Sixth Form
+Mr Brown - Head of Mathematics

 Qualifications: BA Economics and Management, PGCE Secondary Mathematics, MA Economics

 Mr Brown studied Economics and Management at the University of Oxford and later gained his Masters in Economics from University College London.
-Prior to becoming a teacher, Mr Brown worked as a Government Economist for almost 9 years in a range ried roles.
+Prior to becoming a teacher, Mr Brown worked as a Government Economist for almost 9 years in various roles.
 These included carrying out economic analysis of the UK housing market during the financial crisis whilst at the Office of the Deputy Prime Minister and leading a team of economists providing advice to Ministers at the Foreign and Commonwealth Office.

 Following his relocation to Sheffield, Mr Brown trained as a teacher through the Mercia Learning Trust’s ‘School Direct’ programme.
 His work at King Ecgbert School within the Trust has helped Mr. Brown become an exceptional practitioner.
 He has achieved nationally recognised results in GCSE and A Level Mathematics and Further Mathematics, as well as regularly leading A Level Economics students to outcomes that rival the very best in England.
 Mr Brown believes strongly that all children are entitled to an excellent mathematical education and that deep mathematical learning will lead to young people being able to access exciting opportunities across the range of sciences and social sciences.

-Mr Jack Jewell - Teacher of Mathematics
+Mr Jewell - Teacher of Mathematics